traindb-project/traindb-doc/docs/sql/create_synopsis.rst

 This is an identifier that specifies the name of the synopsis to be created.

+**AS**

+Specifies the format of the synopsis to be generated.
+By default, it is created as a table of the DBMS if the source DBMS is connected, otherwise it is created as an external file.
+Use the TABLE and FILE keywords if you want to explicitly specify the format of the synopsis as a table or file, respectively.

 **modelName**

 This is an identifier that specifies the name of the synopsis generative model.